meikaykam/ai-case-study/README.md

 > In 2023, Envision received 1.5 million euros in funding.
 The company used the funds to scale up and support its users globally.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
 > How often do their users request an Aira agent?
-> Out of their three Envision Glasses Edition, which one is most popular?
+> Out of the three Envision Glasses Edition, which one is most popular?
-> What are the top 5 features?
+> What are the top 5 used features?
+> How often are the glasses used?

 * How is your company performing relative to competitors in the same field?
 > Compared to other assistive smart glasses in the market, the cost to purchase Envision smart glasses ranges on the lower end compared to their competitors.
 Envision’s premium glasses are priced at $3499 while their competitors range between $2950 and $4995.

 ## Recommendations